-Cilantro is also rich in vitamin K with 62 micrograms in a serving size of nine sprigs of leaves (source: USDA).
+Cilantro is also rich in vitamin K with 62 micrograms in a serving size of nine sprigs of green leaves (source: USDA).

 Per the National Institutes of Health Consumer Fact Sheet, vitamin K functions mainly in blood clotting and healthy bones.
 Pregnant women need 90 micrograms of vitamin K daily.
 Consuming adequate amounts of vitamin K can reduce the risk of osteoporosis and coronary artery disease.

 Specifically, vitamin A becomes even more important during a women’s pregnancy as it is integral to the baby’s organ and skeletal development (source: Nutrients).
 Vitamin A requirements increase during pregnancy for this reason.

 Additionally, coriander seeds have been studied for their potential anticancer, anticonvulsant, and antimicrobial effects (source: Fitoterapia).
 They have a potential hypoglycemic effect, meaning they can lower blood sugar levels.
 Therefore, speak with your physician before consuming coriander seeds if you have diabetes.

 I hope you found this article helpful in learning about cilantro, its many health benefits, and how to consume it safely during your pregnancy.